tkonsta/github_code_search_with_repo_prefix/README.md

 # What is it?
-A small typescript tool to search for code in GH in a given org with a given repository prefix (e.g. a team name)
+A small typescript tool to search for code in GH in a given org with a given repository prefix (e.g. a team name).

+So if you have repos like `https://github.com/myorg/myteam-some-repo-1/` and `https://github.com/myorg/myteam-some-repo-2/`, but there are also repos like `https://github.com/myorg/anotherteam-some-repo-1/`, then this tool allows you to limit the search to only the repos of `myteam`

 # How to use?